mos3abof/mos3abof.github.io/content/blog/2020-02-08-top-ten-linux-man-pages/index.md

   themselves as such if they don’t know how processes work in linux.
 Also, the information there will be very useful while interpreting the output of other commands that include any information about processes.
-- `man find`: surprisingly, you can learn a lot about the filesytems in linux by reading this long man page.
+- `man find`: surprisingly, you can learn a lot about the filesystems in linux by reading this long man page.
 Also understanding this page can help with other commands like `ls`.
 - `man vmstat`: (if you don’t have vmstat installed, get it installed) vmstat is